All new pools and spas must be registered.

 After inspecting the pool or spa safety barrier, the inspector will either:

 1. Issue you with a Form 23 certificate of safety barrier compliance, or

 2. If the barrier does not meet the barrier standard, the inspector will:

 - issue a written notice of repairs needed (they will re-inspect within 60 days), or

 - issue an immediate Form 24 certificate of safety barrier non-compliance if the barrier is a safety risk, or unlikely to be repaired within 60 days.

 How to make repairs or changes?

 We recommend you get at least two quotes from reliable private contractors to do the repairs.
-Also note that some private registered pool inspectors are able and allowed make some minor barrier alterations for you.
+Also note that some Pool Inspectors/Private Building Surveyors are able and allowed make some minor barrier alterations for you.

 Your registered building inspector will provide you with a Form 23 certificate of barrier compliance.